Apricus8/Feed-Forward-NN-model-applied-to-CBOT-Soybean-Oil-closing-prices/README.md

 # FFNN model applied to CBOT Soybean oil closing-prices
-This NN model code applied to CBOT Soybean oil listed contracts incorporates the walk-forward cross-validation with purging &amp; embargo, as well as the additional evaluation metrics.
+This feed forward NN model code applied to CBOT Soybean oil listed contracts incorporates the walk-forward cross-validation with purging &amp; embargo, as well as the additional evaluation metrics.
 It evaluates the model's performance using various evaluation metrics and visualizes the predicted and actual closing prices.

 **More technically.**
 The provided code performs the following steps: